MaterializeThoughts/fi7note-privacy/index.md

 - **local workout history and settings** remain on your device until changed, deleted, or removed by you, or until device/platform behavior removes them,
 - **purchase and entitlement information** is retained as long as reasonably necessary for access control, accounting, dispute handling, legal compliance, and support,
-- **support and feedback submissions** are retained as long as needed to handle the issue, improve the product, document the matter, and comply with legal obligations,
+- **support, feedback, and correction submissions** are retained as long as needed to handle the issue, improve the product, document the matter, and comply with legal obligations,
 - **email correspondence** is retained as long as reasonably necessary for the communication and related legal or operational purposes,
-- **technical support logs or diagnostic materials** are retained only as long as needed for the relevant support, quality, security, or compliance purpose.
+- **technical support logs or diagnostic materials** are retained only as long as needed for the relevant support, quality, security, or compliance purpose,
+- **Firebase / Google Analytics data** is retained according to the relevant Firebase / Google Analytics settings and Google’s applicable policies.

 Retention periods may be longer where required or permitted by law.

-## 14. Security
+## 15. Security

 We take reasonable technical and organizational measures to protect personal data against unauthorized access, loss, misuse, alteration, or disclosure.

 However, no method of electronic storage, transmission, or device security is completely risk-free.
 You are also responsible for securing your device, operating-system access, backups, and local environment.

-Where data is transmitted off-device as part of a support, purchase, or feedback process, we use reasonable safeguards appropriate to the nature of that transmission.
+Where data is transmitted off-device as part of a support, purchase, feedback, correction-sharing, or analytics process, we use reasonable safeguards appropriate to the nature of that transmission.

-## 15. Accuracy and User Review
+## 16. Accuracy and User Review

 Fi7Note is built to handle messy, real-world workout input, but parsing results may still require review.